tawanda-/sa-flights/README.md

   - ICAO, IATA flight or airport number,
   - Departure city and/or Arrival City

-- View statistical flight data for the different airports

 - Admin panel to manage data

 ## Tech

-SA Flight Tracker is comprised of a backend server that stores the flight data and a website for displaying the data.
+SA Flight Tracker is comprised of a Django backend server that stores the flight data and a react website for displaying the data.

 ### Backend